 Graduate Program in Chemistry

-This is an exciting time for the chemistry department as we settle into our beautiful state-of-the-art building, the Frick Chemistry Laboratory.
+This is an exciting time for the Department of Chemistry as we settle into our beautiful state-of-the-art building, the Frick Chemistry Laboratory.
 The public gathering areas are designed to enhance the already active communication between faculty and students of varying disciplines, and the world-class laboratories provide an exceptional research environment.
-The building is located in the new natural sciences neighborhood of the University that includes, among others, the departments of molecular biology, physics and geosciences, all of which are within a short distance of the chemistry department.
+The building is located in the new natural sciences neighborhood of the University which includes the Lewis Science Library and the Departments of Molecular Biology, Physics, Geosciences, and, opening in 2014, Psychology and the Princeton Neuroscience Institute.

 The chemistry department has an extraordinarily active seminar program that features eminent researchers from major universities and institutions.
-Graduate students also are encouraged to arrange and host a series of seminar talks by top researchers.
+In addition, graduate students arrange and host a series of student-invited lectures which offer interaction with top researchers in areas of student-selected interest.

 For more information about the graduate program than is available on this site, please contact Graduate Administrator Meghan Krause.